DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 * your understanding of the demands and rewards of teaching
 * the personal qualities that will make you a good teacher
 * your contribution to the life of a school outside the classroom – for example, running extra-curricular activities and clubs
-* details of any experience you have working with children and what you learnt
+* details of any paid or unpaid work experience you have working with young people and what you learnt
 * your thoughts on children’s wellbeing and the education system

 ### Section 2: Why are you suited to teach your subjects or age group?

 Up to 400 words.

-If you’re applying for secondary teacher training, use this section to describe your knowledge of the subjects you’ve chosen.
+If you’re writing a personal statement for secondary teacher training, use this section to describe your knowledge of the subjects you’ve chosen.

-If you’re applying for primary teacher training, say why you'd like to teach this age group.
+If you’re writing a personal statement for primary teacher training, say why you'd like to teach this age group.

 If you're applying for a primary course with a subject specialism, or you're particularly interested in certain primary subjects, you can talk about that here too.